moreirathomas/golastic/pkg/golastic/README.md

 It exposes 3 main APIs: `Indices`, `Document` and `Search`.
 Each of these have methods to interact with Elasticsearch.
 These methods return custom response types which themselves have method to conveniently parse and use the native `esapi.Response` response type.

 > `golastic` options and structs are defined based on our needs.
-Thus requests are not freely parameterizable nor the response types are exhaustive regarding the defined fields.
+Thus requests are not fully parameterizable nor the response types are exhaustive regarding the fields defined and supported.

 ## Make a request